lucasbaizer2/hasmer/hasm-vscode/CONTRIBUTING.md

 The TextMate language syntax is defined in the `syntaxes` directory.

-Scripts used for development are definined the in `scripts` directory.
+Scripts used for development are defined the in `scripts` directory.